ateska/ramona/docs/manual/features.rst

 This approach simplifies maintenance of the application and allow easy operating of even complex applications consisting of many different programs.

-User can also add their custom commands (see *custom tools* bellow) to cover all needs of its application.
+User can also add their custom commands (see `custom tools`_) to cover all needs of its application.

 Logging and log scanning